-In this paper, a motion controller with force ripple compensation is presented.
+In this paper, a model-based force ripple identification and compensation is presented.
 The force ripple model is based on Fourier series approximation of the periodic ripple function.
-In order to identify the model parameters, no additional sensors are required.
+To identify the model parameters, no additional sensors are required.
+The necessary additional load force is attached by pulleys and weights.
 The model was identified with non-iron-coil permanent magnet motors.
 Since it considers current-independent ripple, it can also be applied on iron-coil permanent magnet motors.
 Experiments show that the tracking performance is significantly improved if the ripple compensation is applied.
+In further investigations, the necessary load force will be attached by acceleration of the carriage.